YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 ## 1. [Alternatively] Compile the Firmware in the QMK Corfigurator
 Open the [QMK Configurator](https://config.qmk.fm/#/handwired/evk/v1_3/LAYOUT), follow the [QMK Configurator Guide](https://docs.qmk.fm/#/newbs_building_firmware_configurator), load /handwired/evk/v1_3, modify the keymap to your liking, compile, and generate the .hex file.
+Default keymaps for the Configurator are added here: https://github.com/qmk/qmk_configurator/tree/master/public/keymaps
+It does not use the default keymap.c from the qmk_firmware repo.

 ## 2. Flash Firmware Onto the Micro-controller